Our Score View looks simple, but is loaded with powerful tools that make working with sheet music easier.

 Quick Annotations: This menu item is only visible to iPad users, who have the ability to make annotations on their score without entering Draw Mode by using an Apple Pencil.
 It lets you set the style, weight and color of these Quick Annotations.

 Tap to easily Print your score or export a print-ready PDF.
-For best results, we advise switching to a Paper Layout in the Score Settings menu, then selecting your prefered Page Format.
+For best results when printing a Digital Edition, we advise switching to a Paper Layout in the Score Settings menu, then selecting your prefered Page Format.
 You can choose to include or exclude your annotations using the Print Annotations toggle.

 Report an issue: